Voice Input

 | Commit paragraph / submit | Enter |

-| Cancel voice wait-submit | Escape |
+| Cancel recording or wait-before-submit | Escape |

 Troubleshooting